Activision Blizzard’s console revenue drops 31 percent; ‘World of Warcraft’ is getting a mobile game

 The earnings report is the first since the Jan.
 18 announcement that the company would be acquired by Microsoft.
 Activision cited the pending deal as a reason for canceling its quarterly earnings call with investors, which had been planned for 1:30 p.m.
 Pacific time.

-While companies are not required to hold earnings calls, it’s rare for a major tech or gaming company to cancel its call ahead of an acquisition.
+While companies are not required to hold earnings calls, it’s rare for a major tech or gaming company to cancel its call ahead of an acquisition when “the ink is still wet” on the deal, according to Joost van Dreunen, a lecturer on the business of games at the New York University Stern School of Business.
 For example, Glu Mobile held earnings calls throughout 2020, ahead of its completed acquisition by Electronic Arts last April.
+However, last December, Slack canceled its earnings call after announcing Salesforce would acquire it.
 In 2016, Yahoo skipped its earnings call ahead of being bought by Verizon, in the midst of dealing with fallout from its data breach.
-Activision Blizzard is currently facing multiple lawsuits from employees, California’s state department, shareholders and investigations from federal regulators over how management handled allegations of sexual misconduct, harassment and other corporate workplace issues.
+Activision Blizzard is currently facing multiple lawsuits from employees, California’s state Department of Fair Employment and Housing, shareholders and investigations from federal regulators over how management handled allegations of sexual misconduct, harassment and other corporate workplace issues.

 A Wedbush report noted that some reports of culture problems at Activision Blizzard may have led to gamers boycotting some titles, such as “World of Warcraft.”